diffplug/spotless/plugin-maven/README.md

 It allows Spotless to skip already formatted files that have not changed.

 **Note:** the index file is located in the `target` directory.
 Executing `mvn clean` will delete the index file, and Spotless will need to check/format all the source files.
+You can override the default index file location with the `indexFile` configuration parameter.

 Spotless will remove the index file when up-to-date checking is explicitly turned off with the following configuration: